Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: Summary

 \section{Summary}

-Adopting a probabilistic point of view for estimating the restricted Mertens function $\hat M(n)$ in terms of the fluctuation in the numbers $n_+$ and $n_-$ of the square-free numbers with signature $\pm 1$ in their M\"{o}bius coefficients, we have been able to argue that in the limit $n \rightarrow \infty$ these fluctuations are described by a normal distribution (of zero mean and variance $\sigma^2 \rightarrow n$).
-In view of this result, we can then apply the law of iterated logarithms for constraining the growth of $\hat M(n)$, as in eq.\,(\ref{sqrtlogloglog}).
-In the course of our derivation we have made use of certain approximations for evaluating certain number theory functions but it has been rewarding to see that these approximated quantities turn out to be very close to their exact values obtained by enumeration.
+In this Part B of the paper, adopting a probabilistic point of view for estimating the restricted Mertens function $\hat M(n)$ in terms of the fluctuation in the numbers $n_+$ and $n_-$ of the square-free numbers with signature $\pm 1$ in their M\"{o}bius coefficients, we have been able to argue that in the limit $n \rightarrow \infty$ these fluctuations can be described by a normal distribution (of zero mean and variance $\sigma^2 \rightarrow n$).
+If this is indeed the case, we can then apply the law of iterated logarithms for constraining the growth of $\hat M(n)$, as in eq.\,(\ref{sqrtlogloglog}).
+In the course of our argument we have made use of some approximations for evaluating certain number theory functions but it has been rewarding to see that these approximated quantities turn out to be very close to their exact values obtained by enumeration.
 Therefore it becomes quite interesting to check in more detail the emergence of a normal law distribution for the fluctuation of the restricted Mertens function $\hat M(n)$.
 This is precisely the scope of the Part C of the present paper.